shieldgenerator7/Ersatzica/World/MagicItems.md

 A wolf skull that renders evidence of humanoid presence invisible to those outside its perimeter.
 It only works on sight, but does not conceal scent or sounds.

+It can be ship of theseus’d, but the smaller pieces produce a smaller radius.

 # Quivester’s Feather

 Cat